 Interesting pipeline.
 Christ Boerner has described three distinct periods for Bristol Myers Squibb over the next decade: a near-term growth period, a transition period, and the potential for sustainable top-tier growth.
 He has mentioned that many recognize the first two periods.
 However, the late decade return to a growth phase is not fully recognized externally, which includes several significant products that are currently undervalued in consensus models.
 And stated "What supports our confidence is our expanding pipeline, recent deals, and newly launched products."
 Chris Boerner recently emphasized the company's pipeline, which he believes could yield over 16 new products by 2030.
 He believes that these 16 new products are overwhelmingly first- or best-in-class.
 The pipeline momentum supports the growth opportunities that he anticipates Bristol Myers Squibb will experience in the latter half of the decade.

-Black Friday Special Offers on Seeking Alpha (Nov 18 - Dec 5):
+Black Friday Special Offers on Seeking Alpha (Nov 18 - Dec 11):

-For those serious about investing, now is the perfect time to upgrade your tools with these exclusive discounts.
+For those serious about investing, now is the perfect time to upgrade your tools with these exclusive discounts - available only through these links.
 Choose the offer that suits you best:

-Seeking Alpha Premium: Access comprehensive financial data, transcripts, market news, and more.
+Seeking Alpha Premium: Gain access to comprehensive financial data, expert analyses, market news, transcripts, and more to make informed investment decisions.

 Black Friday Price: $209/year (originally $299) + 7-day free trial.